Course Outline

 Format:

 Two individually completed 60 minute quizzes, which will consist of multiple choice and short answer questions.
 Multiple choice questions will be assessed for correctness and short answer questions for completeness and correctness.
 Multiple choice questions will be allocated one mark per question.
 The marks for short answer questions vary and will be noted clearly.
-The first quiz, conducted during your scheduled class in Week 4, will be based on learning materials, including course readings, from Week 1 up to and including Week 3.
-The second quiz, conducted during your scheduled class in Week 9, will be based on learning materials, including course readings, from Week 1 up to and including Week 8.
+The first quiz, conducted during your scheduled workshop/tutorial class in Week 4, will be based on learning materials, including course readings, from Week 1 up to and including Week 3.
+The second quiz, conducted during your scheduled workshop / tutorial class in Week 9, will be based on learning materials, including course readings, from Week 1 up to and including Week 8.
 You are expected to make yourself available during these assessment periods.

 Criteria: